golnazraja/aihub_simulators_workshop/readme.md

 In this session we will introduce CARLA briefly.

 Note: Required OS for this session is **ubuntu**.
-If you are on windows, you can follow the instructions from presentor's screen.
+If you are on windows, you can follow the instruction and content from the presentor's screen.

 Please clone the repo

 ```bash